 Its well-preserved ancient town has been recognized by UNESCO as a World Heritage Site.

-Day 5 Visit the Kadriorg Palace
++ Day 5 - Visit the Kadriorg Park

 In the morning we will pick up you and you will have one more fascinating excursion.
-You will visit the Kadriorg museum which represents a magnificent baroque palace, built over 300 years ago as a summer residence of tzars.
+You will visit the Kadriorg which represents a magnificent baroque palace, built over 300 years ago as a summer residence of tzars.

 In the afternoon our car will bering you to the harbor.
 At 18:00, you will have completed the final part of your incredible adventure.
 A ship is waiting for you to return to Sweden.

-Day 6.
-Travel back to Stockholm
++ Day 6 - Travel Back to Stockholm

 Your adventure will come to an end at 10:15 a.m., after the ship berths in the port of Stockholm.
+We’ll provide a private transfer from the port directly to your hotel or to the airport, whichever you prefer.